phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 Now `cargo xtest` exits normally again.
 When you run it, you see that it builds and runs the tests for our `lib.rs`, `main.rs`, and `basic_boot.rs` separately after each other.
 For the `main.rs` and the `basic_boot` integration test, it reports "Running 0 tests" since these files don't have any functions annotated with `#[test_case]`.

 We can now add tests to our `basic_boot.rs`.
-For example, we can test that `println` works without panicking, like we did did in the vga buffer tests:
+For example, we can test that `println` works without panicking, like we did in the vga buffer tests:

 ```rust
 // in tests/basic_boot.rs